Prozac and Pregnancy Can Impact The Health of Three Generations

 The Citalopram-THC Study

 One study demonstrated that activation of the CB1 receptor, by consuming cannabis, reduces the pharmacological effects of a Citalopram (an SSRI).
-CB1 was activated in the presence of THC.
-So, when THC was co-administered with Citalopram, there was no increase of serotonin in the brain.
-This would suggest that Citalopram and cannabis consumption are contraindicated.
+CB1 activates in the presence of THC.
+So, when co-administering Citalopram with THC, there is no increase of serotonin in the brain.
+This suggests that Citalopram and cannabis consumption contraindicate.

-The study tells us that it is the CB1 receptor activation that is stopping Citalopram from doing its job and preventing serotonin from being taken up by the nerve cells.
+The study tells us that it is the CB1 receptor activation that stops Citalopram from doing its job.
+And prevents nerve cells from taking up serotonin.
 The most likely explanation is actually that CB1 activation inhibits the activity of serotonin receptors.
 This results in lowered circulating serotonin available for uptake inhibition by Citalopram.

 In the context of the zebrafish study , it would be interesting to find out whether activation of CB1, along with exposure to Prozac, stopped the low levels of cortisol in the blood.
 For now, we can deduce possible outcomes specific to Prozac by combining the results of these studies.

 What Does This Mean for Prozac And Pregnancy, And Cannabis Consumption?